oclworkshop/ocl2022/Hugo/content/cfp.md

 modeling languages have their roots in formal language paradigms like logic, programming and databases.

-The goal of this workshop is to create a forum where researchers and practitioners interested in building models using OCL or other kinds of textual languages can directly interact, report advances, share results, identify tools for language development, and discuss appropriate standards.
+The goal of this workshop is to provide a space for interactions where researchers and practitioners interested in building models using OCL or other kinds of textual languages can directly interact, report advances, share results, identify tools for language development, and discuss appropriate standards.
 In particular,